Trinity Health: Divestitures

 In 2015, Trinity divested three of their financially struggling facilities to for-profit Prime Healthcare Services.
 This included St. Joseph Mercy Port Huron Hospital in Port Huron, Michigan, which sold September 2015 in a $37.5 million transaction.
-Mercy Suburban Hospital, East Norriton, Pennsylvania, was sold in March 2015 in a $35 million transaction, and Saint Michael's Medical Center, Newark, New Jersey, was sold to Prime Healthcare in a $62 million bankruptcy sale.
+Mercy Suburban Hospital, East Norriton Township, Pennsylvania, was sold in March 2015 in a $35 million transaction, and Saint Michael's Medical Center, Newark, New Jersey, was sold to Prime Healthcare in a $62 million bankruptcy sale.

 Ethical and religious directives

 As a Catholic health care provider, Trinity Health hospitals follow the Ethical and Religious Directives for Catholic Health Care Services issued by the United States Conference of Catholic Bishops.
 The directives guide health care facilities in making decisions about care and services in a way that is consistent with Catholic beliefs.

 The following religious communities provide healthcare through Trinity Health: